 Learn how to build strategic thinking into your analysis to understand more advanced Shopper solutions

-- the steps of the category management process and the importance of Retailer strategy;
+- Steps of the category management process and the importance of Retailer strategy;

-- the key data sources available and the different data insights to uncover;
+- Key data sources available and the different data insights to uncover;

 The opportunity?
 Think outside the box, incorporate strategy into your choices and recommendations, dig deeper only when necessary and tie in insights and opportunities with action through the category tactics.
 Once you've done this, the next step is to move to more advanced category analytics, including dimensionalizing business driver results from a threshold perspective and predictive analytics.

 Here are some resources to help you move to more advanced analytics: